UNISOC SC9863 Android Headunit Processor

 ARMv8.2-A enabled SoC cores with NEON co-processor and Floating Point Unit for improved processing performance.

-The Spreadtrum SC9863 is considered a OctaCore processor.
-This is due to its 4 core + 4 core configuration.
-The total number of ARM cortex cores is Eight.
+The Spreadtrum SC9863 is considered an Octa-Core processor, and this is due to its 4-core + 4-core configuration.
+The total number of ARM Cortex-A55 cores is Eight (4+4).

 Phone Processor

-The SC9863 is yet another middle of the road phone processor that has made it’s way into the android head units.
-These mid-range phone chips are used in the higher end android headunits.
-There is phone specific silicon within the SoC that doesn’t get used in the android headunit.
-Making this processor not the most cost efficient way of powering a car head unit.
+The SC9863 is another middle-of-the-road phone processor that has entered the Android headunits.
+These mid-range phone chips are used in the higher-end Android headunits, and there is phone-specific silicon within the SoC that doesn’t get used in the Android headunit.
+It is making this processor not the most cost-efficient way of powering a car head unit.

-4+4 core is divided to give a performance and battery saving processing core.
-The 2 differently clocked clusters are used to either give a good battery life or as needed a boots in processing power for intensive tasks.
-This is great for a phone when battery life is such a premium but irrelevant to an android head unit.
-The car head units are connected to an unlimited power source making the use of a phone processor a questionable move.
-It is certainly not ideal.
+The 4 + 4 core configuration is divided to give a performance and battery-saving processing solution.
+The 2 differently clocked clusters are used to give a good battery life or, as needed, boost processing power for intensive tasks.
+This is great for a phone with premium battery life but irrelevant to an Android head unit.
+The car head units are connected to an unlimited power source, making using a phone processor a questionable move, and it is certainly not an ideal use of silicon.

 RAM